 The video modes of the camera are described in more detail in Device Performance Optimization.

 Call get/set to get the active mode and configure it to a preferred mode.

 vuCameraControllerGetActiveVideoMode(const VuController* controller, VuCameraVideoModePreset* cameraVideoModePreset); vuCameraControllerSetActiveVideoMode(VuController* controller, VuCameraVideoModePreset cameraVideoModePreset);

-If nothing else is set, the focus mode is set to _NORMAL.
+If nothing else is set, the platform’s default focus mode is used.

-The focus modes of the camera are described at Device Performance Optimization.
+The focus modes of the camera are described in Device Performance Optimization.

 Set the focus mode at runtime: